QianhuiWan/MethylationArray_Placenta/README.md

 * Plot supplementary figure (difference of DNA methylation between mixed and pure placenta samples at all placenta-specific ICRs)

+## Part 9

+Additional quality control (including the check of fetal sex & genotypes) for 408 samples using `ewastools` R package.

+* Identify miss labelled fetal sex for all 408 samples.
+Fetal sex predicated based on intensities form X/Y chromosomes.

+* Check the homogeneity of genotypes (using 65 SNP probes to check genotype) for each sample.
+The suggested cutoff (log odds < -4) for samples contaminated with foreign DNA was used (Heiss JA & Just AC.
+2018).

+* The result from `ewastools` were used to compare with the result form our method to see whether mixed placenta samples were identified.

+* We probably need to run this part before part5, because the `GEO_phenotypes_ewastoolPurityCheck_output.csv` file generated from part9 were used in part5.

 # If you require any further information, feel free to contact Qianhui (Email: qianhui.wan@adelaide.edu.au or wanqianhui@outlook.com).